 To troubleshoot a Wi-Fi connectivity problem on your iOS device, move through this checklist.

 A lot of the time, your router’s signal may be poor.
 If your home or office has a lot of metal, walls, or other objects that could interfere with wireless signals, you might have a shorter range bubble than you think.

-You can check your signal by looking in the Status Bar – three Wi-Fi bars is optimal, two is okay, and one is poor.
-Sometimes, you might have none at all and it’ll show LTE, 4G, 3G or E instead; this indicates you’re on a cellular network instead of a Wi-Fi network.
+You can check your signal by looking in the Status Bar – three Wi-Fi bars are optimal, two mean okay, and one is poor.
+Sometimes, you might have none at all, and it’ll show 5G, LTE, 4G, 3G, or E instead; this indicates you’re on a cellular network instead of a Wi-Fi network.

 If you’re not in range, try getting closer to the wireless router and see if your Wi-Fi connectivity problems disappear.
 If not, move on to the next step.

-You may also want to ensure that your wireless router is turned on.
-Although not very often the case, there is always a possibility that a reset switch or a power surge may have knocked it off and that it may have been shut off and needs to be restarted.
+Although not very often the case, there is always a possibility that a reset switch or a power surge may have knocked it off and that it may have been shut off the router, and now it needs to be restarted.

 If everything appears to be turned on, then you can move on to the next step.

-If you know everything’s turned on and that you’re close enough to the wireless router, but still don’t see an active internet connection, then make sure you’re actually able to see the Wi-Fi network under the Wi-Fi settings on your iOS device via Settings > Wi-Fi.
+If you know everything is turned on and that you’re close enough to the wireless router but still don’t see an active internet connection, then make sure you’re actually able to see the Wi-Fi network under the Wi-Fi settings on your iOS device via Settings > Wi-Fi.
 From here, turn off the Wi-Fi toggle and then turn it back on.
 After that, tap the network name, and it should connect successfully.